camptocamp/aws-iam-authenticator-proxy/README.md

              -e AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID> \
              -e AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY> \
              -e EKS_CLUSTER_ID=<EKS_CLUSTER_ID> \
+             -e PSK="mysecretstring" \
     camptocamp/aws-iam-authenticator-proxy:latest
 ```

 You should then be able to retrieve authentication tokens for your user at
 http://localhost:8080.

+If a PSK is passed, you will need to pass its value in the URL as http://localhost:8080?psk=mysecretstring.

 You can set up your `~/.kube/config` to use the `exec` authentication mechanism
 using `curl`: